menus12/ML-Learn-2024/README.md

 The estimate for the intercept is 4.60 with a standard error of 0.811.
 The intercept represents the expected value of completion time when all other variables are zero.
 This means that the model predicts a baseline completion time of 4.60 minutes when there are no words, illustrations, or video minutes included.

-For the **Words**, **Pics**, **Video_minutes** variables, these indicate the change in the dependent variable for a one-unit change in each independent variable, and where other variables will be constant.
-For 'video_minutes', the estimate is 0.473 which means that for each additional unit increase in 'video_minutes', the Time Difference variable increases on average by 0.473 units.
+For the `words`, `pics`, `video_minutes` variables, these indicate the change in the dependent variable for a one-unit change in each independent variable, and where other variables will be constant.
+For `video_minutes`, the estimate is 0.473 which means that for each additional unit increase in `video_minutes`, the completion time variable increases on average by 0.473 units.
 Note that the coefficient for words is not 0 but 0.0004105351.

 #### Regression points